exoplatform/exo-documentation/docs/LDAP.rst

 							<value>war:/conf/organization/picketlink-idm-ldap-config.xml</value>
 					...

-..note:: The “war:” prefix allows to lookup the given location in all deployed webapps.
+.. note:: The “war:” prefix allows to lookup the given location in all deployed webapps.

 -  **hibernate.properties** (properties-param): list of hibernate properties used to create SessionFactory that will be injected in Picketlink IDM configuration registry.